-- Casual users are people (usually short-term visitors) who would not be familiar with the parking layout. - Stall widths shall be increased 300mm where they abut obstructions such as columns or walls - All parking and manoeuvring dimensions assume the use of a 90 percentile design motor car.
-Compliance with the above requirements will be assessed using this standard of vehicle.
+- Regular users are people whose regular use gives them a familiarity with the carpark that permits smaller but safe clearances. - Casual users are people (usually short-term visitors) who would not be familiar with the parking layout. - Stall widths shall be increased 300mm where they abut obstructions such as columns or walls. - All parking and manoeuvring dimensions assume the use of a 90 percentile design motor car.
+Compliance with the above requirements will be assessed using this standard of SEAL OF rehicle.